 In a real large-scale distributed system, the requirement for a leader may be different from the ideal case above.
 For example, instead of picking the process with the highest ID, people may want the one with the best network/CPU performance.
 Performance information can be attached as a modification of the above algorithms.
 Sometimes there can even be multiple leaders(superpeers) in the system.
 Requirements for superpeers selection are:

-- Normal nodes should have low-latency access to superpeers - Superpeers should be evenly distributed across the overlay network - There should be a predefined portion of superpeers relative to the total number of nodes in the overlay network - Each superpeer should not serve more than a fixed number of normal nodes
+- Normal nodes should have low-latency access to superpeers - Superpeers should be evenly distributed across the overlay network

-14-4 Lecture 14: March 11
+14-4 Lecture 14: March 12